amcs11/Bootstrap-02hmwk/README.md

 # Bootstrap-02hmwk
-The following repository presents my first (clunky) attempt at using Bootstrap's grid system (containers, rows, and columns) to build a set of 3 linked web pages containing a funcional navbar and working links between the three pages.
+The following repository presents my first (clunky) attempt at using Bootstrap's grid system (containers, rows, and columns) to build a set of 3 linked web pages containing a functional navbar and working links between the three pages.

 I began this project by creating an index.html, portfolio.html and a contact.html Once those were added I began the layout of the index.html with photo and then adjusted the navbar and text placement around that central photo.